AmorphouStudio's mosque proposal in Dubai creek harbor creates a fusion between Tradition and Technology.

-Inspired by the UAE cultural landscape and the mosque traditional elements, the proposal seeks to fuse tradition with technology to transform the the site into an open public park, and the mosque into an iconic building fore-sighting Dubai futuristic image.
+Inspired by the UAE cultural landscape and the mosque traditional elements, the proposal seeks to fuse tradition with technology to transform the site into an open public park, and the mosque into an iconic building fore-sighting Dubai future vision.

-The mosque body consists of four shells: three shells form the prayers halls, and a fourth one is forming the Sahn.
-The Sahn shell has been flipped upside down and pushed into the site sand to form an open inviting space for prayers and visitors alike.
-As it intersects with the three prayers halls shells, the point of their intersection became the main lobby of the mosque.
-It is designed as a tent like structure that connects the four shells, and proposes three points of entry into the mosque foyer.
-Additional smaller shells of different directions have been composed for the complimentary buildings such as Ablution spaces and the Imam residence.
+The mosque's body consists of four shells: three shells form the prayer halls, and a fourth one forms the Sahn (a traditional courtyard in Islamic architecture).
+The Sahn shellhas been flipped upside down and pushed into the site sand to form an open inviting space for prayers and visitors alike.
+As it intersects with the three prayer halls’ shells, the point of their intersection became the main lobby of the mosque.
+It is designed as a tent-like structure that connects the four shells, and proposes three points of entry into the mosque's foyer.
+Additional smaller shells of different compositions have been proposed as complimentary buildings such as Ablution spaces and the Imam residence.

 // Urban Considerations

 On an urban level, the proposal transforms the site into a social bridge connecting the main Dubai creek tower plaza with the creek harbour.
-The placement of the shells allows a walking path for visitors that connects both ends of the site.
-It also proposes open public spaces for visitors where they can meet and use the site between the praying times.
-This treatment has transformed the site into on open park, a meeting place for people, and a bridge connecting the main creek tower plaza with the harbour.
+The placement of the shells allows an open walking path for visitors that connects both ends of the site.
+It also proposes open public spaces for visitors where they can meet and use the site in-between the praying times.
+This treatment transformed the site into on open park, a meeting place for people, and a bridge connecting the main creek tower plaza with the harbour.

-Two entries have been proposed from the Tower side.
+Two entries have been proposed on the Tower’s boundary side.
 The main entry has been placed in the middle of the boundary facing the tower, and a women side entry close to the site right boundary.
 People entering through the main entry will be directed by the landscape treatments towards the Sahn, and to the main entry of the mosque.
 Meanwhile, women entry directs women to their ablution space, then to their side entry that leads to their praying hall.
-This treatment assures privacy for each gender, without assuming total separation between them.
+This treatment ensures privacy for each gender, without assuming total separation between them.